BladeRunnerJS/brjs-site/_posts/2014-09-05-using-angularjs-with-bladerunnerjs.md

 ├── test-acceptance 		# Application acceptance tests
 ├── test-unit   				# Application unit tests
 ├── themes      				# CSS and images
-├── unbundled-resources # Assets that shouldn't be minified and bundled └── WEB-INF      				# legacy
+└── unbundled-resources # Assets that shouldn't be minified and bundled
 ```

-Delete the `WEB-INF` directory as it's not required for this tutorial.

 ## Adding Angular to a BRJS App